Can You Overdose on LSD?

 What Is LSD?

 LSD—lysergic acid diethylamide—is a synthetic drug known for its hallucinogenic properties.
-It was created in 1938 by a Swiss chemist Albert Hofmann who accidentally discovered its mind-altering properties a few years later [1].
-LSD is derived from a chemical found in ergot (a fungus that grows on grains).
+It was first synthesized in 1938 by Swiss chemist Albert Hofmann, who later discovered its mind-altering effects.
+LSD is derived from a chemical found in ergot, a fungus that grows on grains.

 Can You Overdose on Acid?